Transferring Course Credit to WVU

 Taking courses elsewhere

-Are you a WVU student wanting to take courses at another institution?
-Visit your academic adviser to get permission.
-Once you know what courses you want to take, you and your adviser can use the Transfer Equivalency System to determine the transfer course equivalents.
-For more details, see the Transient Credit Approval Process
+If you are a current WVU student who wants to take credits at another regionally-accredited institution, the first step is to see your academic adviser to get permission to begin the process.
+Once you know what courses you want to take, you and your adviser can access the transfer credit database to determine the available transient credit courses.
+Any courses not found in this database, may be requested to be added via the Transfer Equivalency Review Request (TERR).
+For more details, see the Transient Credit Approval Process.

 Using the Transfer Equivalency System